MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 In this exercise, you will manage permissions for the agent pool.

+1. Navigate to the Azure DevOps portal at https://dev.azure.com and open your organization.
-1. Open the eShopOnWeb project, and click on "Project settings" from the left-side bottom menu.
+2. Open the eShopOnWeb project, and click on "Project settings" from the left-side bottom menu.
-2. Select Pipelines, and then select Agent pools.
+3. Select Pipelines, and then select Agent pools.
-3. Click on the "eShopOnWebSelfPool" agent pool.
+4. Click on the "eShopOnWebSelfPool" agent pool.
-4. In the agent pool details view, click on the Security tab.
+5. In the agent pool details view, click on the Security tab.
-5. Click the Add button and add the new group "eShopOnWeb Security Group" to the agent pool's user permissions.
+6. Click the Add button and add the new group "eShopOnWeb Security Group" to the agent pool's user permissions.
-6. You can choose to add users or group permissions to the specific project or the entire Azure DevOps organization.
+7. You can choose to add users or group permissions to the specific project or the entire Azure DevOps organization.
 In this case, choose **Project**.
-7. Choose the appropriate role for the user or group, such as Agent Pool Reader, User or Administrator.
+8. Choose the appropriate role for the user or group, such as Agent Pool Reader, User or Administrator.
 In this case, choose **User**.
-8. Click Add to apply the permissions.
+9. Click Add to apply the permissions.

     ![Screenshot showing the agent pool security configuration.](media/agent-pool-security.png)